Feature Elimination in Kernel Machines in moderately high dimensions: Introduction

-In Section \ref{sec:prelim}, we give a short preliminary background for empirical risk minimization and support vector machines.
-In Section \ref{sec:feat_algo} we present the proposed version of RFE for ERM and SVM.
-In Section~\ref{sec:featel} we discuss the concept of feature elimination in these frameworks.
-In Section \ref{sec:disc_assump} we give the necessary assumptions for RFE in empirical risk minimization and support vector machines and provide a short discussion on the meaningfulness of these assumptions in varied situations.
-The associated consistency results for RFE are given in Section \ref{sec:consis}.
-In Section \ref{sec:cs} we discuss our results in some known settings of ERM and SVM.
-In Section \ref{sec:simu} we provide some simulation results to demonstrate how RFE works and how it can be used in intelligent selection of features.
-A discussion is provided in Section \ref{sec:dis}, detailed proofs are given in the Appendix, and the resources for the necessary codes are given in \ref{sec:suppA}.
+The paper is organized as follows: In Section \ref{sec:summary}, we present a short summary of the problem, the proposed feature elimination algorithm for kernel machines, and the main theoretical result of the article.
+In Section \ref{sec:valid}, we discuss consistency of the algorithm in the simpler yet practical settings of nested or dense models.
+Four case studies are discussed in depth in Section \ref{sec:cs}.
+In Section \ref{sec:disc_assump}, we relax earlier assumptions to allow us to establish consistency in more complex functional spaces.
+In Section \ref{sec:theory}, we prove our main results under the most general setting.
+In Section \ref{sec:large_p} we discuss the scope of the algorithm when the size of the covariate space $d$ grows with sample size $n$.
+In Section \ref{sec:simu}, we provide simulation results to demonstrate how risk-RFE works and how it can be used in intelligent selection of features, and compare it with different penalized methods for feature selection.
+A~discussion is provided in Section \ref{sec:dis}, and additional materials along with the detailed proofs are given in the Appendix.
+Some additional resources and the necessary software codes are given in the \ref{sec:suppA}.